BettercareHealth/bettercare/newborn-care/test-6.md

 	1. Be given 10% dextrose feeds via a nasogastric tube.
 	1. Be given intravenous fluids.
 17. What supplements should a preterm infant receive?
-	1. Ferrodrops 1 ml daily from day 7
+	1. Ferro Drops 1 ml daily from day 7
-	1. Ferrodrops 0.6 ml each day starting when the infant begins to suck
+	1. Ferro Drops 0.6 ml each day starting when the infant begins to suck
 	1. Multivitamin drops 0.3 ml daily from day 5 `correct`{:.correct-answer}
 	1. Multivitamin drops 0.1 ml with each feed
 18. What should you do if an infant has bile-stained (green) vomiting?